ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 Please get a [developer account on mbed](https://developer.mbed.org/account/signup/).

+You might want to read the page [explaning how to connect your board to your computer](serial_communication.md) - especial if your'e working on Windows.

 ## Blinky on mbed Studio

 Working with mbed Studio requires a Cloud9 account on top of your mbed developer account.
 You can use an existing Cloud9 account or create a new one; either way, you'll have to follow the instructions on mbed Studio to link the Cloud9a and mbed developer accounts.